 There isn't much that can keep Royalty down and therefore problems afflicting Bird of Paradise are normally rare.

 Strelitzia tends not to grow in Winter, in darker spots or just after a repotting (its energy is being spent growing its massive tap roots).
 If none of the above applies, make sure the plant is being watered adequately, or that it's not in too small a pot.
 It's true you need to keep the plant pot-bound to make it flower, but it still needs a reasonably sized pot to let it grow to a potential flowering size in the first place.

 If you can cross off everything suggested above and the plant is otherwise healthy, leave it be and things should start up again in time.

 A plant getting lots of light will produce new leaves which sit close to one another.
 A plant which is in a darker spot will produce leaves which are on longer petioles (which is the stem like part) and in more dispersed and wider positions.
 It does this to increase the leaf surface area exposed to light, in order to maximize the limited light it does receive.
 The simple fix is to provide more light so the newer leaves grow closer together.

 This is only normally seen in young plants.
 Although the adult plant likes bright light and some sun, the youngsters may struggle with it in the early years.
 When the light level reduces the leaves uncurl, but it's probably best to move to a slightly darker spot until it's older.

-As the plant gets taller its perfectly normally for the bottom leaves to yellow up and then drop off.
-If this happens to the upper leaves then its likely one of two things, far too much watering, or far too little.
+As a Bird of Paradise plant gets taller its perfectly normally for the bottom leaves to go brown, look ragged or even yellow up.
+The leaves don't tend to fall off by themselves for a long time, so you'll have to either pull them or cut them off.
+If the upper leaves start to look in poor condition then its likely one of two things, far too much watering, or far too little.
 Assess which one it is and adjust your watering routine accordingly.